Classic Motorcycle Build

 Hardtail Sportster Build

-Girder front forks were fitted to motorcycles many years before hydraulic forks were offered.
+Girder front forks were fitted to motorcycles for many years before hydraulic forks came about.
 Pound for pound, they will deflect less than other types of front suspensions.
-Properly designed and constructed, they will handle as good, if not better, than any other motorcycle front end.

 Ironhead Chopper